-Dogs are incredible once you get to understand them, and they make terrific friends.
+Dogs are incredible once you understand them, and they make terrific friends.

 Before you get a dog, you need to consider a few things to make sure you get the best one for you.

 One of them is the dog breed type.
-Some breeds will need more grooming than others, which can significantly increase their maintenance cost.
+Some breeds will need more grooming than others, significantly increasing their maintenance cost.

 You’ll also have to know how much exercise your dog will need to see if you’ve got enough time to walk them.

-Although it seems like too much work, dogs are worth all the trouble.
+Although it seems too much work, dogs are worth all the trouble.